 The park is open daily with Capilano Suspension Bridge tickets starting at $42.95 for adults and $14.95 for children.
 Family passes are available.

-There is also a free Capilano Suspension Bridge shuttle from various Downtown Vancouver locations to the park which operates year round.
+There is also a free Capilano Suspension Bridge shuttle from various Downtown Vancouver locations to the park, operating year-round.

-Another way to explore the park is part of a day trip which usually includes other tourist attractions in Vancouver.
+Another way to explore the park is part of a day trip that usually includes other Vancouver tourist attractions.
 This is great for people short on time in Vancouver.
-Tours usually include stops at Stanley Park, Granville Island and other Downtown Vancouver attractions.
+Tours usually include stops at Stanley Park, Granville Island, and other Downtown Vancouver attractions.

 21. Vаnсоuvеr Art Gallery